letelescope/ascom-flat-panel/README.md

 #### Warning - Firmware calibrarion

 The firmware needs to be calibrated.
-At first boot the leds will flash to indicate that.
+At first boot the leds will flash to indicate that it needs to be calibrated.

+> **WARNING**
-Disconnect the servo from the mecanical assembly.
-Then from the IDE conenct to the board and using the Arduino serial monitor send (type) the "command"
+> Disconnect the servo from the mecanical assembly before launching the calibration procedure.

+Then from the IDE connect to the board and using the Arduino serial monitor send (type) the "command"

 ```
 COMMAND:CALIBRATION_RUN